 2005 - Warren Ariail (Iowa State Univ.), Ed Crowley (Univ. of Iowa), Arthur Dickinson (Univ. of Northern Iowa), Roger Egland (Buena Vista Univ.), Danny Foster (Univ. of Iowa), Charles Frank Randall (Iowa State Univ.), Reggie Speak (Bettenforf High School)

 IATS Award of Merit

-Awarded to a physician or allied healthcare professional who has made significant contributions to the profession of athletic training and has ties to the state of Iowa through their education or employment.
+Awarded to an individual who has made significant contributions to the profession of athletic training through advocacy, clinical work, scholarship or service and has ties to the state of Iowa through their education or employment.
 Selection committee will weigh contributions of applicants based upon: significance of contributions, strength of letters of recommendation, and longevity of career.

 Letter of nomination from an athletic trainer or healthcare professional that focuses on the nominee’s education, a summary of employment, and contributions or influence on the profession of athletic training.